 The global landscape for fighting tax evasion and avoidance has changed substantially over the last few years.
 International cooperation and exchange of information (EOI) have emerged as vital tools in tackling illicit financial flows (IFFs).
 Countries that are destinations for these flows, including financial centres in Europe, Asia, America, the Caribbean and Pacific, now participate in the global effort to improve tax transparency and EOI for tax purposes thus helping developing countries to prevent the outflows and identify the people involved.

-- Acknowledge that the report from the African Union and United Nations Economic Commission for Africa’s High Level Panel on Illicit Financial Flows from Africa has focused attention on the scale of the issue of illicit financial flows in Africa, which includes tax evasion and other criminal activities, and its negative impact on Africa’s development and governance agenda while also identifying ways in which to tackle it, in particular the exchange of tax information among countries.
+The recent report from the African Union and United Nations Economic Commission for Africa’s High Level Panel on Illicit Financial Flows from Africa has focused attention on the scale of IFFs from Africa.
+It estimated that Africa loses $50 to $60 billion each year through IFFs.
+This includes money from tax evasion and other criminal activities (corruption, money laundering, etc.) which undermine Africa’s development and governance agenda.
+The report also identifies ways to tackle IFFs, including through EOI and improved international tax cooperation.

 Progress in enhancing international tax cooperation in Africa has been made through the framework of the Global Forum’s Africa Initiative, led by a number of African members.
 But African countries are still not fully exploiting recent advances in international tax cooperation and EOI:

 - Only 27 African countries (i.e. half of them) participate in the international work on tax transparency and EOI and only five are participating in automatic exchange of information (AEOI).